apauley/apauley.github.io/_posts/2015-04-19-what-is-the-essence-of-quality-code.md

 Unit tests are a great tool, especially if we can write them as [property checks](https://en.wikipedia.org/wiki/QuickCheck).
-But in recent months I have started asking
-"[how can we move these runtime checks to compile time?](https://twitter.com/BendotK/status/505419912857518080)"
+But in recent months I (like many others before me) have started asking "[how can we move these runtime checks to compile time?](https://twitter.com/BendotK/status/505419912857518080)"

 Type systems are fascinating.